thelastoutpostworkshop/gpio_viewer/README.md

 ### Troubleshooting
 If your code don't compile, **before submitting an issue:**
 - Compile with the [latest stable release](https://github.com/thelastoutpostworkshop/gpio_viewer/releases/latest) of the GPIOViewer Library **and** with the [latest ESP32 boards](https://github.com/espressif/arduino-esp32)
-- If your code still don't compile, try compiling it without the GPIOViewer Library and fix your issues If <br>
+- If your code still don't compile, try compiling it without the GPIOViewer Library and fix your issues<br>
 If GPIOViewer is running and your are experiencing problems in the web application, **before submitting an issue:**
 - Make sure you are using the [latest stable release](https://github.com/thelastoutpostworkshop/gpio_viewer/releases/latest) of the GPIOViewer Library
 - Clear your browser cache data and refresh the window in your browser